-192 Male Employees
+225 Male Employees

-Out of our headcount of 253 employees (as of 5 April 2022) we have 32 part-time workers split equally at 16 women and 16 men.
+Out of our headcount of 299 employees (as of 5 April 2023) we have 39 part-time workers split at 17 women and 22 men.

-We have seen previously reported pay gaps reduce as a higher proportion of women in roles where the financial rewards are higher.
 When recruiting, we still have a far greater % of men applying for roles within our Company than women and there are still more men than women studying the traditional engineering and project management courses for our Industry sectors i.e., Defence and Transport.
 There is a smaller pool of women to select from when trying to attract and recruit women into our Industry Sector.

-Out of the 32 people that received a bonus, 81.4% of our bonuses were received by men.
+Out of the 31 people that received a bonus, 74.19% of our bonuses were received by men.